 Yes, EI payments count as taxable income for both federal and provincial taxes.
 Taxes are deducted when you receive your payments.

-- Or if you’re a member of the Work-Sharing program.
+- You're a member of the Work-Sharing program